feliperohdee/use-filter-criteria/README.md

 				{
 					type: 'STRING',
 					operator: 'MATCHES-REGEX',
-					path: ['name'],
+					valuePath: ['name'],
-					value: /^john/i
+					matchValue: /^john/i
 				}
 			]
 		}
 	]
 };

-const result = await FilterCriteria.match(data, filterInput);
+const result = await FilterCriteria.match(data, filterGroupInput);
 ```

 Each input format supports all the filter types and operators described in the "Supported Filter Types" section.
 The choice between them depends on your filtering complexity needs:

 - Use **Criteria Input** for simple, single-condition checks
-- Use **Rule Input** when you need to combine multiple criteria with AND/OR logic
+- Use **Filter Input** when you need to combine multiple criteria with AND/OR logic
-- Use **Filter Input** for complex scenarios requiring multiple rules and nested logic combinations
+- Use **Filter Group Input** for complex scenarios requiring multiple filters and nested logic combinations

 ## Detailed Logging